JenieX/web-development-with-jonas/html-css-course/04-Design/README.md

   - **What components** to emphasize? **Testimonials**, **call-to-action sections**, **highlight sections**, **preview cards**, **forms**, **pricing tables**, **important rows/columns in tables**, etc

 ### 9. User Experience

+- User Interface (UI) is the visual presentation of a product.
+It’s how the graphical interface looks and feels like.
+UI is graphical interface, UI Design is what makes an interface beautiful.

+  - Layout
+  - “Personality”
+  - Typography, colors, icons, etc.

+- User Experience (UX) is the overall experience the user has while interacting with the product.
+UX is experience with interface, UX Design is what makes an interface useful and functional.

+  - Does the app feel logical and well thought out?
+  - Does the navigation work intuitively?
+  - Are users reaching their goals?

+A website or application exists for a reason: a **user has a goal for visiting it**, and a **business has a goal for creating it**.

+- UX RULES FOR **USABILITY**

+  - Don’t design complicated layouts.
+Don’t reinvent the wheel. **Use patterns that users know**
+  - Make your **call-to-action the most prominent element**, and make the text descriptive
+  - Use **blue** text and **underlined text only for links!**
+  - **Animations** should have a purpose and be fast: between **200 and 500 milliseconds**
+  - **In forms, align labels and fields in a single vertical line**, to make the form easier to scan
+  - Offer users **good feedback for all actions**: form errors, form success, etc. [web apps]
+  - Place action buttons where they will create an effect (**law of locality**) [web apps]

+- UX RULES FOR **WEBSITE CONTENT**
+  - Use a **descriptive**, **keyword-focused headline** on your main page.
+Don’t be vague or fancy!
+  - Only include **relevant information**, efficiently!
+Cut out fluff and make the content 100% clear
+  - **Use simple words!** Avoid technical jargon and “smart-sounding” words
+  - **Break up long text** with sub-headings, images, block quotes, bullet points, etc.

 ### 10. Components and Layout